The major is organized around a sequence of required courses:

 Special Studies Options

 Students wishing to pursue individualized study in their junior or senior years on campus may enroll in Anthropology 404a, b, or 408d Special Studies.
-A student must secure the agreement of a faculty member to supervise a particular project prior to enrolling in the course.
+A student must secure the agreement of a faculty member well in advance to supervise a particular project prior to enrolling in the course.
 Examples of the kinds of work done under this category include:

 - in-depth reading in an area not covered in another course;